mrnovalles/hashtag_parser/README.md

 A hashtag parser that brings the behavior of `hashtag-rs` to ruby.

+This project is a direct port of the above mentioned using ruby.

 ## Installation

 Add this line to your application's Gemfile: